 Oda Family Crest

-It also resembles the shape of a bird’s nest with eggs in it looking from above, therefore this Kamon is used in hope for family prosperity.
+It also resembles the shape of a bird’s nest with eggs in it looking from above, therefore this Kamon is used in hope of family prosperity.

-Other six crests have their own meaning, here we take a look into characteristic ones out of six.
+The other six crests have their own meaning, here we take a look at characteristic ones out of six.

 Toyotomi Family Crest